Chronology of Wood Heat

 - 2010: Wood is fastest growing heating fuel in the US, rising 34% between 2000 and 2010 according to the US Census.

-- In 2012, the Alliance for Green Heat, together with Popular Mechanics magazine, NYSERDA and other partners, announce the Next Generation Wood Stove Design Challenge.
-Over 50 teams register and 31 apply to be selected as a finalist.
+- In 2013, the Alliance for Green Heat, together with Popular Mechanics magazine, NYSERDA and other partners, hold the Next Generation Wood Stove Design Challenge on the National Mall

 A number of sources contributed to this chronology, including: